adobe/aio-theme/README.md

 ## SDK PDF

-Unlock Adobe Express editing capabilities for your users by embedding the SDK in your website.Unlock Adobe Express editing capabilities for your users by embedding the SDK in your website.Unlock Adobe Express editing capabilities for your users by embedding the SDK in your website.
+Unlock Adobe Express editing capabilities for your users by embedding the SDK in your website.

 - [Learn more](https://adobe.io)